chaeyeonlee01/ecommerce-profitability-analysis/README.md

 # Profitability and Marketing Performance Analysis for an E-Commerce Startup

-Business analytics project analyzing profitability, customer conversion, and marketing performance using three months of real Naver Smart Store data.
+Business analytics project examining profitability, customer conversion, and marketing performance using three months of real Naver Smart Store data.

 ## Project Overview

 This project analyzes **three months of real e-commerce operational data** from a Naver Smart Store.

-The analysis integrated **18 data sources** covering sales, customers, products, marketing channels, orders, and settlement records.
-The objective was to identify profitability and conversion bottlenecks and translate the findings into actionable business recommendations.
+The analysis integrated **18 data sources** covering sales, customers, products, marketing channels, orders, and settlement records to identify profitability and conversion bottlenecks and translate the findings into actionable business recommendations.

 Three interactive Tableau dashboards were developed to examine: